 - Sediment filters protect the carbon filters and increase their lifespan.
 Carbon filters are used to remove chlorine, chloramines, and other chemicals that impact the taste and smell of the water.
 They are also useful in removing the dissolved solids, a number of bacteria and other contaminants.
 Sediment filters reduce the workload on carbon filters and protect them from sediment.
 It results in an increased lifespan of carbon filters and enhances their working.

 - Sediment filters are also used for whole-house purposes.
-It protects your plumbing, pipes, showerheads, faucets, aerators, and other applications that use water, such as dishwashers, washing machines, and coffee makers.
+It protects your plumbing, pipes, showerheads, faucets, aerators, and other applications that use water, such as dishwashers, washing machines, and coffee makers, also see: Best coffee maker water filters.
 If sediment is allowed to pass through your water pipes, it can also impact the working of water heaters.
 Your refrigerator water filters can also be seriously harmed by the presence of sediment in the water.
 For people relying on well water, whole house sedimentation is necessary.
 City water contains a relatively lower number of sediments.
 For city water users, sediment filters for drinking water is a must.

 Best Size of Sediment Filter